VCUBrandcenter/XD-Toolbox/README.md

 - [Bootstrap](http://getbootstrap.com/) - The defacto web framework to get you started fast with a responsive website.
 - [Code My UI](http://codemyui.com/) - Handpicked code snippets of UI's and animations you can use in your web projects.
 - [Hackathon Starter](https://github.com/sahat/hackathon-starter) - A boilerplate for Node.js web applications.
 Get started on webapps quickly with examples for some of the top APIs.
-- [Origami](https://facebook.github.io/origami/) - Tool that helps you create prototypes with motion.
-Used by Facebook.

 ### Social
 *List sites for social media comps*